rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-15-Team-Alexa-update.md

 ## What we did
 For all this time we have added many features to the site:

-* add language model
+* Add language model
-* add language to the language-depended entities:  users, pages, posts and communities
+* Add language to the language-depended entities:  users, pages, posts and communities
-* users can choose language on registration form
+* Users can choose language on registration form
-* users can update their language through settings
+* Users can update their language through settings
-* did our own middleware for language  dynamically changing
+* Did our own middleware for language  dynamically changing
-* added many dependencies based on the language status
+* Added many dependencies based on the language status

 In addition to working on the project, we had a lot of different fun activities.